An open-source package manager for agent skills

 crew install <ref>…

-Install one or more skills into every detected agent.
+Install one or more skills into every detected agent; on misses, may suggest trusted taps you haven't added yet.

 crew uninstall <name>…